nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

       },
       // Use this to change the entrypoint of your app's main process
       mainProcessFile: 'src/myBackgroundFile.js',
+      // Use this to change the entry point of your app's render process. default src/[main|index].[js|ts]
+      renderProcessFile: 'src/myMainRenderFile.js',
       // Provide an array of files that, when changed, will recompile the main process and restart Electron
       // Your main process file will be added by default
       mainProcessWatch: ['src/myFile1', 'src/myFile2'],